RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield.rst

 * USB-C
 * 2-pin screw Terminal Block (12-24 V)

-The standard DC power supply that comes with Red Pitaya is not necessary if one of the above is connected.
+The micro USB power conector on the Red Pitaya does not have to be powered if one of the above is present.